 You're right, MERIT offers loads of benefits to participants.
 Full disclosure coming up...MERIT teacher participants are expected to partner with the KCI in paying for some of the costs of the professional development units.
 For California participants, MERIT will pay for 5 units (CEUs) in the summer and participants themselves pay for the other 5 units taken in Spring, Fall, and Winter.
 At current Foothill College rates the total cost for the 5 units over three quarters is: $311.
 Non-California participants may pay for units if they wish, using the rates for out-of-state or international students.

 Q: What classes do I need to take for MERIT?

 MERIT is a program of professional development courses, 10 units in total, that will help you develop educational technology skills for implementing student centered learning projects into the standards-based curriculum.
 College units earned can help teachers move up the salary scale in some districts.
 Check with your district for specific requirements.
 Out-of-state and international participants are expected to participate, but are not required to register nor enroll for units.
 The sequence of units follows:

-How do I apply?
+Q: How do I apply?